vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/source/artemis/README.md

-The goal of this project is to build an NFT platform, conforming to ERC 721 standards, on top of VMware Blockchain (Concord).Developed a client-side application that communicates with VMware Blockchain to mint and transfer NFTs.
+The goal of this project is to build an NFT platform, conforming to ERC 721 standards, on top of VMware Blockchain (Concord).Developed a client-side application that communicates with VMBC to mint and transfer NFTs.
 The platform allows users to create digital art NFTs on VMware blockchain by providing a title, an image URL and artist name.

 ## Features